constarg/terminal-tool-builder-lib/README.md

 ```C
 tool_builder_destroy(&builder);
 ```
-The `destroy_builder` function free's the memory that has been allocated for the builder.
+The `tool_builder_destroy` function free's the memory that has been allocated for the builder.
 It has only one parameter and is the builder.

 ## Example
 An example of the library in use can be found in the **tests** folder